Dahua PTZ Buying Guide

 • How much zoom is enough on a Dahua PTZ?

-That depends on site scale, standoff distance, and how wide the working area is.
+That depends on site scale and mounting position.
 Many commercial jobs are already well served by 25x or 32x.
-Longer zoom only helps if the mounting position and sight lines genuinely justify it.
+Longer zoom only helps if the mounting position and sight lines justify it.

 • Does PTZ installation need anything special?

 Yes.
-Power path, surge protection, bracket stability, wind exposure, presets, patrols, tracking setup, and night-time testing all matter more than they do on many fixed cameras.
+Power path, surge protection, bracket stability, wind exposure, and commissioning of presets and patrols all matter more than they do on many fixed cameras.

 • What is the benefit of Dahua WizSense or WizMind PTZ features?

-They can add stronger event-driven patrol behaviour, auto tracking, AcuPick-style search support, active deterrence options, and better AI-assisted monitoring, but only if the site genuinely uses those functions.
+They can add stronger event-driven patrol behaviour, auto tracking, and better AI-assisted monitoring, but only if the site genuinely uses those functions.

 • Which guide should someone read next after this one?